C#/.NET code for Curl PUT ExampleThis C#/.NET code snippet was generated automatically for the Curl PUT example.

-The HTTP PUT request method is used to update an existing resource on the server.
+HTTP PUT is one of the commonly used methods of the HTTP protocol.
+The PUT method creates a new resource on the server or replaces an existing resource with the request payload.
+Unlike the PATCH method, the PUT request data must contain the complete representation of the resource.
 The HTTP PUT method is defined as idempotent, which means that multiple identical HTTP PUT requests must have the same effect as a single request.

 How to send data using the PUT method with Curl?

-As with any other Curl request, you can pass data to Curl using the -d command-line option.
-Note that Curl will automatically select the application/x-www-form-urlencoded content type for your data unless you explicitly specify it with the -H command-line option.
-For example, to send JSON data, you also need to use the -H "Content-Type: application/json" command line parameter for your PUT request.
+You can pass data to Curl using the -d or -F command-line options as with any other Curl request.
+Note that Curl will automatically select application/x-www-form-urlencoded content type for the -d command line parameter and multipart/form-data for the -F command line parameter unless you explicitly specify your custom Content-Type using the parameter command line -H. For example, to send JSON data to the server, you need to use the -H "Content-Type: application/json" command-line parameter to explicitly specify the data type in your PUT request.

 The general form of a Curl command for making a PUT request is as follows: